MichaelTriguboff/Coursera-Student-Adviser/README.md

 4. if the chatbot cannot provide an answer satisfactory to the prospective student, at first instance, the coursera help web site is hyperlinked
 5. the Professional Certificate sector has been augmented by a university sector with links to which universities accepte credit for Coursera courses, For example, for computer science credits, a link to Univerisyt of Michigan has been created, and for law, a link to the University of Sydney has been created.
 In truth, I do not know if these academic institutions accept Coursera credits.
 6. I have used disambiguation in a few places: Disambiguation instructs your assistant to ask the enquirer for help when more than one dialog node can respond to a customer's input.
 Instead of guessing which node to process, Student Adviser shares a list of the top node options with the user, and asks the user to pick the right one
+7. At the close of the conversation, with a generally positive response, the enquirer is thanked by its name (unless no name was provided)-see attached screenshot

 I believe that these enhancements will assist students in finding the most appropriate courses to fufill their objectives.